andsouzam/decky-loader/README.md

 ## 📜 Credits

-The original idea for the plugin loader concept is based on the work of [marios8543's Steam Deck UI Inject project](https://github.com/marios8543/steamdeck-ui-inject).
+//The original idea for the plugin loader concept is based on the work of [marios8543's Steam Deck UI Inject project](https://github.com/marios8543/steamdeck-ui-inject).